-9-year-old boy killed in drive-by shooting on the Southeast Side
+10-year-old boy killed in drive-by shooting on the Southeast Side

-CHICAGO -- A 9-year-old boy was shot and killed when the vehicle he was riding in was fired upon during a drive-by shooting late Friday night on the the Southeast Side.
+CHICAGO — A 10-year-old boy was shot and killed when the vehicle he was riding in was fired upon during a drive-by shooting late Friday night on the Southeast Side.

-Police say 9-year-old Gustavo Garcia was in an SUV with his stepdad and one of his friends on the 3500 block of 97th Street around 11:15 p.m.
+Police say 10-year-old Gustavo Garcia was in an SUV with his stepdad and one of his friends on the 3500 block of 97th Street around 11:15 p.m.
 Friday when a gray car pulled up next to them and opened fire.

 "They were going to pick up a friend at 96th and Avenue O and they were coming down 97th Street when a grey Impala with two male hispanics pull up and they discharged the weapon,” said community activist Andrew Holmes.